-The appointment of a deputy is strongly recommended to cover absences.
-The person so designated should be DBS checked for dealing with children or vulnerable adults and, along with others having contact with children or vulnerable adults, should complete a Declaration Form.
+The person so designated should also be DBS checked for dealing with children or vulnerable adults and, along with others having contact with children or vulnerable adults, should complete a Declaration Form.

 The Club's child/vulnerable adult protection policy and procedures should include the name of this person, their role and responsibilities and how they can be contacted.
-In particular, children or vulnerable adult should know that this is the person to whom any concerns should be brought.
+In particular, children or vulnerable adults should know that this is the person to whom any concerns should be brought.